Upcoming event

 Family connections wielded significant influence across governmental, legal, religious, cultural, and social spheres.
 In the American context, these ties also defined the boundaries of slavery and freedom, with a child's status often determined by their mother, despite the prevailing patriarchy.
 This book reveals the profound importance of genealogy that was chronicled by family records, cultural artifacts, and court documents.
 These materials, created by both enslaved individuals seeking freedom and founding fathers seeking status, demonstrate the culturally and historically specific nature of genealogical interest.

 Even as the American Revolution transformed society, the significance of genealogy endured.
 The legacy of lineage from the colonial period continued to shape the early United States, underscoring the enduring importance of family connections.
-Lineage offers a deep understanding of genealogy as a foundational element of American history, illuminating its vital role from the colonial era through the birth of the nation
+Lineage offers a deep understanding of genealogy as a foundational element of American history, illuminating its vital role from the colonial era through the birth of the nation.

 Sponsored by